(Applicable to those who have paid the appropriate subscription and been accepted as members of the society)

 8.5.2 the provision of erroneous or misleading guidance if based on incorrect information published by Veterans UK, the Armed Forces pension administrators, the MOD or any other government source.

 9. Third party providers

-We give our members access to discounts for the cost of services of certain third party providers.
+9.1 We give our members access to discounts/ offers from certain third party providers.
 Such services will be subject to the provider’s own terms and conditions, and we do not accept any liability for loss or damage suffered as a result of a fault, error or omission in the provision of these services.
 We reserve the right to change our external providers without prior notice and our decision on services provided is final.

 10.2 The personal data you supply will be used to process your membership subscription.
 As a member of FPS your data will be used for the Society’s statistical and analytical purposes and to administer your membership.
 The Society may also use it to provide you with special offers related to membership.
 We will not pass your data on to third parties.